 You can also visit a custom bike builder or a bike shop that specializes in building custom bikes to get help.

-Don’t forget to enjoy the process.
-Building your dream bike is surely rewarding and that’s what makes the process much more fun!
+Yes, I know the whole process requires some serious dedication but don’t forget to enjoy the process.
+Building your dream bike is rewarding and that’s what makes the process much more fun!

 Your new bike is just a few tweaks away!
-If you have any questions, hit us up in the comment section below.
+If you have any questions, hit me up in the comment section below.